Participation in CIRP

 The following is a basic description of how consultants and contractors participate in MSD's Capital Improvement Program.

 - In July, the purchasing group requests that all previously prequalified construction contractors requalify.
 Existing and new contractors may also prequalify anytime during the year.
-The contractor requests certification in one of seven areas: sewer construction, deep sewer construction, building construction, excavating, pipe and manhole rehab, concrete, mechanical, electrical, or plumbing.
+The contractor may request pre-certification for any work category listed in the Questionnaire.

 - MSD does not prequalify sub-contractors, only prime contractors.
 The selection of subcontractors is the responsibility of the prime contractor.